chocolatey/choco-wiki/Moderation.md

 ## Definitions

-* package - the Chocolatey/NuGet package
+* package - The Chocolatey/NuGet package
-* software - the underlying software that the package assists in installing
+* software - The underlying software that the package assists in installing
-* installer - the native installer, usually packaged as MSI, NSIS, InstallShield, Wise, Squirrel, or some other flavor.
+* installer - The native installer, usually packaged as MSI, NSIS, InstallShield, Wise, Squirrel, or some other flavor.
+* the validator - The [package validation service](https://github.com/chocolatey/package-validator) checks the quality of a package based on requirements, guidelines and suggestions for creating packages for Chocolatey’s community feed.
+We like to think of the validator as unit testing.
+It is validating that everything is as it should be and meets the minimum requirements for a package on the community feed.
+* the verifier - The [package verifier service](https://github.com/chocolatey/package-verifier) checks the correctness (that the package actually works), that it installs and uninstalls correctly, has the right dependencies to ensure it is installed properly and can be installed silently.
+The verifier runs against both submitted packages and existing packages (checking every two weeks that a package can still install and sending notice when it fails).
+We like to think of the verifier as integration testing.
+It’s testing all the parts and ensuring everything is good.

 ### Roles
+* Maintainer - A person that maintains packages.
+Maintainers are usually subject to the review process.
 * Reviewer - Able to review packages but not approve/reject them
 * Moderator - Able to set/remove package maintainers, review packages, approve/reject them, able to unlist packages.
 * Administrator - Has access to administrative sections of the site.
 Can perform all functions that a moderator can perform.

+#### Becoming a Maintainer
+To become a package maintainer, you must have an account on https://chocolatey.org and have at least one package on the site.

 #### Becoming a Reviewer
 TBD